 - Implement the program leader companion process;

-Each education abroad office will make it clear to the faculty and staff leading programs abroad that only the official program leader(s)/assistant(s) and students fully enrolled in the program are allowed to participate in education abroad program activities.
+Only the official program leader(s)/assistant(s) and students fully enrolled in the program are allowed to participate in education abroad program activities.
 The education abroad office is responsible for informing program leaders of this policy.
 Where an exception must be made, the education abroad office will implement a consistent program leader companion process, including the collection of the Companion Information Form and Companion Acknowledgement and Waiver.

-Faculty/staff-led programs must have two program leaders who are adequately trained to support the student program.
+Faculty/staff-led programs must have two program leaders who are appropriately trained to support the student program.
 At least one of the program leaders must be a University staff or faculty member.
 The second program leader, where reasonable, need not be University staff or faculty.
-Where the program is supported throughout by a trusted and contracted University affiliate, the affiliate may serve as the second program leader if they explicitly accept the role.
+Where the program is supported throughout by a trusted and contracted University affiliate, the affiliate may serve as the second program leader if that role has been explicitly accepted.
 The second program leader must be able to assume the responsibilities of the first program leader should the situation require.
 Undergraduate students may not serve in the role of program leader.

-- Require the program leader acknowledgement form from the leader;
+- Require completion of the program leader acknowledgement form;

-The consistent documents and processes outlined above will be developed and modified for all education abroad offices across the system in partnership with the Director of International Health, Safety, and Compliance who will receive the required approvals from the Office of General Counsel and other campus experts.
+The documents and processes outlined above will be developed and modified (where necessary) for all education abroad offices in partnership with the Director of International Health, Safety, and Compliance who will receive the required approvals from the Office of General Counsel and other campus experts.